Hip Trochanteric Bursitis – A Runner’s Approach to Diagnosing, Treating & Preventing the Injury

 - Iliopsoas/iliopectinial Bursitis: Almost directly below the trochanteric bursa, the iliopsoas bursa is tucked away deep in your groin, and is the largest bursa in your body.
 Its main function is to reduce friction between the thigh bone and the iliopsoas tendon.
 When this bursa becomes irritated, the result is iliopsoas bursitis.

-When inflicted with hip bursitis, the pain is usually worse at nighttime, especially when lying on the affected hip, and sleeping can be difficult.
+When afflicted with this condition, the pain is usually worse at nighttime, especially when lying on the affected hip, and sleeping can be difficult.
 Symptoms can be provoked by activity, pressure, stretching, and/or any movement that causes flexing of the hip.
 Pain can be aggravated or increased when changing from a seated to standing position, such as getting out of a car or chair.
 It is not unusual to experience numbness around the affected hip joint, as the swelling of the bursa compresses nearby nerves.
 Stiffness may increase, and as a result you may hear snapping or feel popping when attempting to move after feeling stiffness.

-Bursitis is the most common cause of hip pain, and is very common in athletes, like runners, that subject their hips to frequent, repetitive movements.
+Inflammation is the most common cause of hip pain, and is very common in athletes, like runners, that subject their hips to frequent, repetitive movements.

 - Direct injury

 - Previous surgery

 One major cause is overuse.
 By repeating the same movements over and over again, the hip bursae experience constant stress, causing inflammation and irritation.
 This is often the cause of bursitis in runners, cyclers, walkers, dancers, soccer players, and people that perform a lot of squatting or lunging movements on a regular basis.
 Women are also more likely to experience this pain than men because they tend to rotate their hips more when walking.